Lattice dynamics of the infinite-layer nickelate LaNiO$_2$: Conclusion

 \section{Conclusion}

 In summary, we have investigated the lattice dynamics of LaNiO$_2$ on a sample of co-aligned bulk crystals.
 Several branches of acoustic and optical phonons were observed below $\sim$38 meV, in good agreement with lattice dynamical calculations based on DFPT.
-Simulated INS intensity maps, incorporating DFPT mode-resolved eigenvectors and domain averaging, reproduced the main features of the experimental spectra and account for the lack of observable high-energy phonons that are dominated by oxygen displacements and have a low neutron scattering cross-section.
+Simulated INS intensity maps, incorporating DFPT mode-resolved eigenvectors and domain averaging, reproduced the main features of the experimental spectra and account for the lack of observable high-energy phonons that are dominated by oxygen displacements.

 Based on our DFPT results, we have identified and discussed several characteristic phonon modes, including the HBM at the $X$ point and the FBM at the $M$ point, which are of particular relevance in the context of related cuprate superconductors.
 Furthermore, our computational results may also assist in the assignment of infrared-active phonons as well as phonon-induced features observed in other spectroscopic probes such as angle-resolved photoemission spectroscopy \cite{Ding2024,Sun2025}.
 While direct signatures of spin wave excitations and EPC-induced phonon broadening could not be resolved in the present data, such effects may become observable in future high-resolution INS studies on higher-quality and larger-mass LaNiO$_2$ crystals.
 Overall, our results establish an experimental foundation for understanding the lattice dynamics of IL nickelates and lay the groundwork for future investigations addressing electron-phonon interactions, structural instabilities, and their possible relevance to superconductivity in this material class.